 Dry Needling is most effective when combined with other physical medicine options.
 Consequently, our providers usually incorporate it into traditional Physical Therapy plans of care.
 However, some patients elect for dry needling as a standalone option.

-Call (512) 442-2727 with questions or to schedule an appointment at our South Austin clinic.
+Call (512) 442-2727 with questions or to schedule an appointment at our Westlake clinic.
 Additionally, you can visit our Services and Conditions pages for more information on treatment at Austin Preferred.